Swung0x48/BMETutorial/src/en/start/basic-operation.md

 `Create → Create Level Info`

 First things first.
-Remember to always do this instantly after creating a new map so as to avoid weird things.
+Remember to always do this **instantly** after creating a new map, to avoid any weird thing happen.
 [Scene of accident](/en/faq/#weather-or-initial-ball-type-doesn-t-match-the-settings-during-maptest)

 See how to fill it in [here](/en/glossary/assets-in-menu.md#level-info).